yast/yast.github.io/_posts/2019-04-30-highlights-of-yast-development-sprint-76.md

 title: Highlights of YaST Development Sprint 76
-description: 'While the openSUSE Conference 2019 is approaching, the YaST team is still busy not only fixing small bugs for the upcoming (open)SUSE releases but working on features and changes for later versions.
-Although there is much more work behind this sprint, we will have a look at these changes in this report: The first bits [&#8230;]'
+description: 'While the openSUSE Conference 2019 is approaching, the YaST team is still busy not only fixing small bugs for the upcoming (open)SUSE releases but working on features and changes for later versions.'
 category: SCRUM
 tags:
 - Uncategorized